Android 2.3 Platform Gaming Enhancements

 The significant enhancements to productivity suits for game development are listed below:

-The concurrent garbage collector causes only an imperceptible 3 ms pause ensuring the polished performance of games with smoother animations and increased responsiveness.
+The concurrent garbage collector causes only an imperceptible 3 ms pause, ensuring polished game performance with smoother animations and increased responsiveness.

-Touch and keyboard events are processed faster in Android 2.3, which minimizes CPU utilization resulting in increased responsiveness for gaming apps that use touch events and CPU-intensive operations like 3D graphics.
+Touch and keyboard events are processed faster in Android 2.3, which minimizes CPU utilization.
+This results in increased responsiveness for gaming apps that use touch events and CPU-intensive operations like 3D graphics.

 Games can be rendered in Android 2.3 with faster graphics performance due to integrating 3rd-party video drivers.